Introduction: Easy Wooden Mallet

 I made a mallet years ago; it was a block of wood with part of an old broomstick glued in as a handle (photo 2).
 It's functional, but pretty battered now and I'd wanted to make a proper one ever since I saw a very short set of instructions in an old Lee Valley Tools newsletter.
 I figured it would be a fun build and it would give me a good excuse to try out my new router table.
 And it saved me $25!

-Not much to do design-wise really - you could do it by eye based on the sketch from the newsletter - but I enjoy tweaking things before actually building them (I generally only ever build one of every project to minimize both waste and boredom), so I mocked it up in Sketchup first (photo 3).
+I enjoy tweaking things before actually building them (I generally only ever build one of every project to minimize both waste and boredom), so I mocked up the picture I saw in Sketchup (photo 3).

 Step 1: Materials and Tools